Operational Definition Of Dependent Variable

 • Lack of detail: Insufficient detail makes it difficult for others to replicate your study.

-• Confounding variables: Ensure that your operational definition doesn't inadvertently include factors that could confound your results.
+• Confounding variables: see to it that your operational definition doesn't inadvertently include factors that could confound your results.

 • Ignoring context: Consider the specific context of your study when defining your dependent variable.